IBM/geospatial-event-observations/README.md

 It is estimated that the IBM Geospatial Event Observations application can be deployed in 30 minutes:

+ - **Create a Mapbox Account**: 10 mins
  - **Retrieving Files:** 5 mins
  - **Building the Docker Image:** 5 mins
  - **Running the Docker Container:** 5 mins
  - **Validation:** 15 mins

+### Create a Mapbox Account

+The Geospatial Event Observations application uses [Mapbox](https://www.mapbox.com/) as the map provider for the Map-based User Interface.
+To use the Map-based User Interface you will need to create a Mapbox account and generate an API key through the following process:

+1. [Sign-up](https://account.mapbox.com/auth/signup/) for a Mapbox account.
+There is a free tier that can be used to test Geospatial Event Observations.
+2. Once your account is created you can manage [Access Tokens](https://account.mapbox.com/access-tokens/).
+An Access Token is needed for use with the Map-based User Interface for Geospatial Event Observations.

 ### Retrieve the Application Files